Johnny Carson

-John William Carson (October 23, 1925 – January 23, 2005) was an American television host, comedian, and writer best known as the host of NBC's The Tonight Show Starring Johnny Carson (1962–1992).
-Carson received six Primetime Emmy Awards, the Television Academy's 1980 Governor's Award and a 1985 Peabody Award.
+John William Carson (October 23, 1925 – January 23, 2005) was an American television host, comedian, and writer.
+He was best known as the host of The Tonight Show Starring Johnny Carson, the third installment of The Tonight Show, which aired on NBC from 1962 to 1992.

+Born in Corning, Iowa, Carson was raised in Norfolk, Nebraska, graduating from Norfolk High School.
+During World War II, Carson served in the United States Navy.
+After the war, Carson graduated from the University of Nebraska with a Bachelor of Arts.
+Carson began his a career in radio and local television in Omaha, NE.
+He eventually took over as host of the late-night talk show Tonight from Jack Paar in 1962.

+In a career spanning four decades, Carson received six Primetime Emmy Awards, the Television Academy's 1980 Governor's Award, and a 1985 Peabody Award.
 He was inducted into the Television Academy Hall of Fame in 1987.
 Carson was awarded the Presidential Medal of Freedom in 1992 and received a Kennedy Center Honor in 1993.

-During World War II, Carson served in the United States Navy.
-After the war, he started a career in radio, then moved to television and took over as host of the late-night talk show Tonight from Jack Paar in 1962.
 Carson remained an American cultural icon even after his retirement in 1992.
-He adopted a casual, conversational approach with extensive interaction with guests, an approach pioneered by Arthur Godfrey and previous Tonight Show hosts Paar and Steve Allen but enhanced by Carson's lightning-quick wit.
+He adopted a casual, conversational approach with extensive interaction with guests, an approach pioneered by Arthur Godfrey and previous Tonight Show hosts Paar and Steve Allen, but enhanced by Carson's lightning-quick wit.
 A cultural phenomenon, Carson is widely regarded as the King of Late Night Television.
 Former late-night host and friend David Letterman, as well as many others, have cited Carson's influence.